Biomechanics

 Almost all tissue in the human body contains collagen fibers.
 A typical example is articular cartilage, where collagen fibers distribute stress optimally for minimizing wear.
 The Theory of Porous Media (TPM) presents a framework for handling these, as well as other typical properties of biological material.
 Combining this framwork with the medical knowledge of research partners offers deep insight into vital biological processes in the human body.

-Head of Department
+Head of Research Group

-This image shows Franziska Egli
+This image shows Marlon Suditsch

 M.Sc.